 South Asians are underrepresented in studies of cardiovascular health, yet they face greater risks of cardiovascular disease and high blood pressure.

-The next webinar in the series will be held on Tuesday, Dec.
-1, at 7 p.m., and feature a conversation with Dr. Darshan Mehta focused on stress management and heart disease in South Asians.
+The fourth webinar in the From the Heart series was held on Dec.
+1 and featured a conversation with Dr. Darshan Mehta focused on stress management and heart disease.

 Dr. Mehta is an assistant professor in medicine at Harvard Medical School.
 He is also the director of education for the Osher Center at Brigham and Women’s Hospital and Harvard Medical School, medical director of the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital, and interim director for the Office for Well-Being with the Center for Faculty Development at Massachusetts General Hospital.